gpuweb/WSL/Spec/source/index.rst

 To check that a function is well-typed:

 #.
+Check that all parameters have distinct names
+#.
 Make a new copy of the global environment (built above)
 #.
-For each parameter of the function, add a mapping to this typing environment, associating this parameter name to the corresponding type
+For each parameter of the function, add a mapping to this typing environment, associating this parameter name to the corresponding type (if there is already a mapping for that name it is overwritten).
 #.
 Check that the function body is well-typed in this typing environment (treating it as a block of statement)
 #.
 The set of behaviors of the function body must not include ``Break``, ``Continue`` or ``Fallthrough``.
 #.
 The set of behaviors of the function body must not include ``Return T`` for a type ``T`` that is not the function return type.